The 7 Skills Every Full-Stack Developer Needs

 Given how broad full-stack development is, IT pros and leaders can find it hard to pinpoint the most important skills they need to succeed.
 The following seven competencies are essential.

-Full-stack web developers are some of the most agile tech pros around.
+Full-stack web or software developers are some of the most agile tech pros around.
 Skilled in both front- and back-end development, full-stack devs are as comfortable creating eye-catching websites as they are securing databases and working with application programming interfaces (APIs).

 That versatility makes full-stack devs highly valuable to IT organizations, as evidenced by the average full-stack developer’s salary.
 A mid-level full-stack developer earns close to $120,000 a year, while more seasoned devs pull in upwards of $150,000.